State-dependent Hawkes processes and their application to limit order book modelling: Application to high-frequency limit order book data

 \mikko{As the state variable} we consider the \mikko{bid--ask} spread and the queue imbalance\mikko{, giving rise to two models dubbed $\mathrm{Model}_{\mathrm{S}}$ and $\mathrm{Model}_{\mathrm{QI}}$}, respectively.
 In \mikko{$\mathrm{Model}_{\mathrm{S}}$}, we set $\stateSpace=\{\mbox{\state{1}}, \mbox{\state{2+}}\}$ ($\numberOfStates=2$), \mikko{where the states correspond to the bid--ask spread being one tick ($X(t)=\mbox{\state{1}}$) and two ticks or more ($X(t)=\mbox{\state{2+}}$).
 Increasing the number of states beyond $\numberOfStates=2$ in this setting would not be} practically relevant since the \mikko{bid--ask} spread is very rarely strictly \mikko{wider} than two ticks.
 The queue imbalance\mikko{, used in $\mathrm{Model}_{\mathrm{QI}}$,} is \mikko{nowadays} recognised as a popular trading signal \mikko{with predictive power on} the direction of the next price move \citep{Cartea:Donelly:2018}.
 Denoting the total size of limit orders sitting at the ask price by \mikko{$Q_{\mathrm{ask}}(t)$, and defining $Q_{\mathrm{bid}}(t)$ analogously,} the queue imbalance \mikko{can be expressed} as

-For example, \mikko{the condition} $\mathrm{QI}(t)>0$ \mikko{signals} buy pressure and tends to be followed by an upwards price move.
+\mikkoagain{(The denominator $Q_{\mathrm{bid}}(t)+Q_{\mathrm{ask}}(t)$ equals zero if and only if the LOB is empty at time $t$.
+In this case, it would be natural to define $\mathrm{QI}(t):=0$, but this never occurs in our data set.)} For example, \mikko{the condition} $\mathrm{QI}(t)>0$ \mikko{signals} buy pressure and tends to be followed by an upwards price move.
 As in \citet{Cartea:Donelly:2018}, we split the interval $[-1, 1]$ into $\numberOfStates=5$ bins of equal width which we label as follows:

 \mikko{whereby in $\mathrm{Model}_{\mathrm{QI}}$ the state variable $X(t)$ indicates bin where $\mathrm{QI}(t)$ is located.}

 \mikko{Finally, given the large number of observations we are dealing with (see Figure \ref{fig:n_orders}), we use the exponential specification \eqref{eq:kernels_exp} of the kernel $\kernels$ in both models, as it leads to a significant reduction of computational cost in estimation, as discussed in Subsection \ref{subsec:exp_kernels}.
 The full specifications of the models are summarised in Table~\ref{table:models}.}